-During the 11 days of Thy Kingdom Come, it is hoped that everyone who takes part will
+During the 11 days of Thy Kingdom Come, it is hoped that everyone who takes part will:

-- Deepen their relationship with Jesus Christ
+- Deepen their own relationship with Jesus Christ

 After the very first Ascension Day the disciples gathered with Mary, constantly devoting themselves to prayer while they waited for the outpouring of the Holy Spirit at Pentecost.
 Like them, our reliance on the gift of the Holy Spirit is total – on our own we can do nothing.

 Through the centuries Christians have gathered at that time to pray for the coming of the Holy Spirit.
 ‘Thy Kingdom Come’ picks up this tradition.
-Over the past three years more and more worshipping communities have dedicated the days between Ascension and Pentecost to pray ‘Come Holy Spirit’.
+Over the years more and more worshipping communities have dedicated the days between Ascension and Pentecost to pray ‘Come Holy Spirit’.

-We are praying that the Spirit would inspire and equip us to share the Good News of Jesus Christ with our friends and families, our communities and networks.
+We are praying that the Spirit will inspire and equip us to share the Good News of Jesus Christ with our friends and families, our communities and networks.
 It has been amazing how many varied ways there have been in which people from every tradition have taken up this challenge.
 The effects have been remarkable.

 It is our prayer that those who have not yet heard the Good News of Jesus Christ and his love for the world will hear it for themselves, and respond and follow Him.
-Specifically, we again invite each and every Christian across the country to pray that God’s Spirit might work in the lives of 5 friends who have not responded with their ‘Yes’ to God’s call.
+Specifically, we again invite each and every Christian across the globe to pray that God’s Spirit might work in the lives of 5 friends who have not responded with their ‘Yes’ to God’s call.